munificent/game-programming-patterns/book/spatial-partition.markdown

     * *It handles empty space more efficiently.* Imagine in our earlier example if one whole side of the battlefield was empty.
 We'd have a large number of empty cells that we'd still have to allocate memory for and walk each frame.

         Since hierarchical space partitions don't subdivide sparse regions, a large empty space will remain a single partition.
-Instead of lots of little partitions to walk, there is just a single big one.
+Instead of lots of little partitions to walk, there is a single big one.

     * *It handles densely populated areas more efficiently.* This is the other side of the coin: if you have a bunch of objects all clumped together, a non-hierarchical partition can be ineffective.
 You'll end up with one partition that has so many objects in it that you may as well not be partitioning at all.
 A hierarchical partition will adaptively subdivide that into smaller partitions and get you back to having only a few objects to consider at a time.

 ### Does the partitioning depend on the set of objects?

-In our sample code, the grid spacing was fixed beforehand and we just slotted units into cells.
+In our sample code, the grid spacing was fixed beforehand and we slotted units into cells.
 Other partitioning schemes are adaptable: they pick partition boundaries based on the actual set of objects and where they are in the world.

 The goal is have a *balanced* partitioning where each region has roughly the same number of objects in order to get the best performance.
 Consider in our grid example if all of the units were clustered in one corner of the battlefield.
 They'd all be in the same cell, and our code for finding attacks would regress right back to the original *O(n&sup2;)* problem that we're trying to solve.

 * **If the partitioning is object-independent:**

-    * *Objects can be added incrementally.* Adding an object just means finding the right partition and dropping it in, so you can do this one at a time without any performance issues.
+    * *Objects can be added incrementally.* Adding an object means finding the right partition and dropping it in, so you can do this one at a time without any performance issues.

-    * *Objects can be moved quickly.* With fixed partitions, moving a unit just means removing it from one and adding it to another.
+    * *Objects can be moved quickly.* With fixed partitions, moving a unit means removing it from one and adding it to another.
 If the partition boundaries themselves change based on the set of objects, then moving one can cause a <span name="sort">boundary</span> to move, which can in turn cause lots of other objects to need to be moved to different partitions.

     <aside name="sort">